 University Challenge results, 1987

 These are the results of the twenty-third series which ran on weekdays from 13 July to 4 September 1987 on ITV, plus three special Christmas shows between the series champions of the UK and New Zealand.
 This was the final series hosted by Bamber Gascoigne, and was followed by a seven-year gap before BBC picked it up again in 1994.

 The format was the same as the 1986 series.
 With the shows running Monday to Friday, each week consisted of five shows in which two pairs of teams would play each other twice.
 The first would use the conventional scoring system, and the second used a new 'head-to-head' system (marked in green in the table below), with the scores starting from the previous day's result.
 The head-to-head shows featured 'pass the baton' in which a stick with six lights would start with the contestant on the left of each team.
-The contestant from the team losing at that point would pick from a large set of categories and Bamber would ask five-point questions on the buzzer from that category to the two contestants with the baton.
+The contestant from the team losing at that point would pick from a large set of categories and Bamber would ask questions on the buzzer from that category to the two contestants with the baton.
 The first player to answer two would earn 15 points.
 After a contestant had faced two rounds the baton would move on to the next player.
 When a team had six right, and thus light up the whole baton, they would receive a further 15 points and get a standard set of three 5-point bonuses for their team and the lights would reset.